 Advances in robotics, particularly work done in countries like Japan, have already eclipsed the fictional horizon and are with us as we speak.
 We can look to the Far East for more evidence here.
 The HRP-4C, a walking, talking humanoid fashion model ‘fembot’ developed by Japan’s National Institute of Advanced Industrial Science and Technology (AIST) made her first official runway debut in a special fashion show in Tokyo last year.
 Not least of all, the HRP-4C fembot seems to have mastered that all important vacant, expression-less stare we see on most top runway models.
 She may have a future after all…

 Humanoid fashion model ‘fembot’ developed by Japan’s National Institute of Advanced Industrial Science and Technology.
+Watch:

 A scene like that of Kissing robots may be a disturbing and perverse watershed moment for many people, but it constitutes a breakthrough moment for certain technology enthusiasts and science fiction fans (or sci-fi freaks, depending on your particular bent).
 As odd as it might seem, an idea that was once reserved for MTV and comic books has, at a great expense, now manifested itself in real life (see video below).